NicoRouger/ArduStick/README.md

 - 2.42 inch SPI oled screen & swappable screen (other footprint for 1.3 inch SPI)
 - swappable flash (a.k.a FX version)
-- AkuMon & dual core to monitor battery charge: https://github.com/NicoRouger/AkuMon & https://github.com/NicoRouger/AkuMon_Software
+- AkuMon thanks to *dual core* to monitor battery state of charge: https://github.com/NicoRouger/AkuMon & https://github.com/NicoRouger/AkuMon_Software
 - Initially developed for a bartop & arcade stick DIY clone of Arduboy
-- NiMH battery & more
+- NiMH battery & more - can be selected with two config bits (4 states: Alka, NiMH, LiPoly, or 9V batt)
 - alternative format with same pcb: can be use as a portable device!
 - volume pot (ish)
 - 5v & 3.3 on board
 - possibility of other i/o from pic16f and uart
+- can be supplied from 4xAAA, 4xAA (NiMH or Alkaline OK), also from LiPoly and 9V battery, thanks to added 40V LDO!
+- can be supplied from USB (micro usb) from Itsy Bitsy

 # Other functionnalities (to be developped?)
 other functionnalities from pic16f: memory?bat logging? play time?additionnal miroir controller (???)

 # Design Consideration
 ## Supply voltage?
-4xAA for availability, close to 5V and considering primary use of ArduStick as a portable bartop Arduboy FX Clone.
+4xAA or 4xAAA for availability, close to 5V and considering primary use of ArduStick as a portable bartop Arduboy FX Clone.

 - Input in 5V ?
-Batt ? external LDO?
+Batt ? external LDO and USB!

-- Monitor remaining capacity ? >>> I developed AkuMon,
+- Monitor remaining capacity ? >>> I developed AkuMon, to monitor state of charge

-- Flexible AA types: NiMH, Alkaline, or maybe 9V (but higher losses with LDO) or LiPoly
+- Flexible AA and AAA types: NiMH, Alkaline, or maybe 9V (but higher losses with LDO - resistor bridge must be changed) or LiPoly

 ## 32u4 version?

 Itsy bitsy not that common

+5V 16 MHz version.

 ## Connection?
 (original vs new?)